About Us

 Somebody has to drive, worry about tire pressure, hitch up the vehicle, track gas mileage, sweep the roof, lube the “whatcha-ma-callits” and ask the navigator for a sandwich.

 You may think the navigator has the easier job.
-That nice man said Cheyenne Bottoms, the largest marsh in the interior of the US, was minutes away.
-And so with navigational enthusiasm, we were off.
+“Pam, that nice man we met at the last RV park said, “Cheyenne Bottoms, the largest marsh in the interior of the US, is minutes away.”
+“Want to go?”

 No Water, No Birds, No Marsh